Lance Storm: Teaming and feuding with Chris Candido (1997–1998)

-In 1997, Storm joined Extreme Championship Wrestling (ECW), making his debut at Crossing the Line Again against Balls Mahoney.
+In February 1997, Storm joined Extreme Championship Wrestling (ECW), making his debut at Crossing the Line Again against Balls Mahoney.
 Early in his ECW career, he took part in a match against Rob Van Dam at Barely Legal where he was booed by the crowd for two visibly "weak" chair shots to Van Dam.
 At Heat Wave, Storm faced Taz for the ECW World Television Championship but failed to win the title.

 At November to Remember in November 1997, Storm and Chris Candido defeated Tommy Rogers and Jerry Lynn.
 The following month, at Better Than Ever, Storm and Candido won the ECW World Tag Team Championship from the Can-Am Express.
 Despite being the champions, the duo retained a rivalry and at CyberSlam in February 1998, Storm defeated Candido.
 At Living Dangerously in March 1998, Storm and Al Snow defeated Shane Douglas and Candido.
-At Wrestlepalooza in May 1998, Storm and Candido defeated the Hardcore Chair Swingin' Freaks (Balls Mahoney and Axl Rotten) to retain the ECW World Tag Team Championship.
+At Wrestlepalooza in May 1998, Storm and Candido defeated Axl Rotten and Balls Mahoney to retain the ECW World Tag Team Championship.
 In June 1998, Storm and Candido lost the ECW World Tag Team Championship to Sabu and Rob Van Dam.

 On the July 22, 1998 episode of ECW Hardcore TV, Storm walked out on Candido during a title match against Sabu and Van Dam, thus ending their team and beginning a feud between the two men.
-On the September 5, 1998 episode of Hardcore TV, Storm introduced his valet Tammy Lynn Bytch, a parody of Candido's real life girlfriend Tammy Lynn Sytch, who appeared in ECW to side with Candido and feuded with Bytch.
+On the September 5, 1998 episode of Hardcore TV, Storm introduced his valet Tammy Lynn Bytch, a parody of Candido's girlfriend Tammy Lynn Sytch, who appeared in ECW to side with Candido and feuded with Bytch.
 Storm and Candido feuded until late 1998.
 At November to Remember, Storm defeated Jerry Lynn with Mikey Whipwreck as special guest referee.